omdumrotat/flicexyzantixray/README.md

 # flicexyzantixray(free)
 Hides blocks from Y ≤ 16 if the player is ≥ 31.0; very useful against freecam hacks (for real xray prevention you should check out raytraceantixray and use it alongside this)
 # permission:
-ylevelhider.admin: /ylevelhiderworld, ylevelhiderreload
+- ylevelhider.admin: /ylevelhiderworld, /ylevelhiderreload
-ylevelhider.debug: /ylevelhiderdebug
+- ylevelhider.debug: /ylevelhiderdebug
 # known issues:
 - ping spike if you're constantly moving from y 30 and 31
 # compiling